 This bill amends existing New Hampshire law to allow the fish and game department to utilize funds from the Pitman-Robertson Act specifically for the conservation of threatened and endangered species.
-It modifies RSA 212-A:15 by removing the restriction on using funds derived from license fees of hunters, fishermen, and trappers, provided that the species in question have been legally hunted, fished, or trapped within the previous five years.
-Additionally, the bill introduces a new section, RSA 206:33-h, which empowers the executive director of the fish and game department to approve donation collection points across the state and accept funds from these points without needing prior approval from the governor or council.
+It modifies RSA 212-A:15 to permit the use of these funds without being restricted to species that have been legally hunted, fished, or trapped within the last five years.
+Additionally, the bill introduces a new section, RSA 206:33-h, which empowers the executive director of the fish and game department to approve donation collection points throughout the state and accept funds from these points without needing prior approval from the governor or council.

 Furthermore, the bill amends RSA 206:34-a to include donations collected at the approved donation points as part of the revenue that can be used for conservation and management of fish and wildlife resources.
-The executive director is also authorized to invest in technology to facilitate the solicitation and collection of these donations.
-The act will take effect 60 days after its passage.
+The language also emphasizes that all funds received must be dedicated solely to conservation efforts, educational benefits, recreational use, and scientific studies related to the state's fish and wildlife.
+The act is set to take effect 60 days after its passage, with an effective date of August 23, 2025.

 As Amended by the House: 212-A:15, 206:34-a